afsarhpdev/adobe-reader-wine/README.md

 Please feel free to notify corrections and comment to help improve the guide

+### Knows Issues:
+* Fill and Sign: Gives a blank background when clicking the first time.
+After subsequesnt reopening of the option or Adobe PDF Reade this gets automatically fixxed and allows to fill and sign.

 #### Wine Is Not An Emulator
 #### I Use Arch BTW